Audi profit margin slips as plant costs offset sales gains

 BERLIN Audi's (VOWG_p.DE) profitability slipped during the third quarter as spending on plants and models outweighed gains from record sales of luxury car sales.

-Audi, part of the Volkswagen group, is spending over 1 billion euros (813 million pounds) on new plants in Mexico and Brazil, and may for the first time build more cars outside Germany than within its home country in 2014.
+Audi, part of the Volkswagen group, is spending over 1 billion euros ($1.3 billion) on new plants in Mexico and Brazil, and may for the first time build more cars outside Germany than within its home country in 2014.

 Volkswagen's flagship division and source of about 40 percent of its profits, Audi overtook Mercedes-Benz (DAIGn.DE) in 2011 to become the world's second biggest premium automaker behind BMW (BMWG.DE).